IMSA SportsCar Championship: Prototype (P)

 A Coyote Corvette DP Prototype at Mobil 1 Twelve Hours of Sebring.

 The former flagship class of the championship from 2014 to 2018 before splitting into two separate classes in 2019, featuring cars built to which included classes of prototypes carried over from the previous motorsport category series of the American Le Mans Series and the Grand-Am Rolex Sports Car Series.
 These cars were Daytona Prototypes, LMP2 prototypes & the Nissan DeltaWing.
 Starting in 2017 the original Daytona Prototypes, and the DeltaWing were phased out of competition, and replaced by the new DPi cars.
 At the end of the 2018 WeatherTech SportsCar Championship season this class would be split into two separate classes, DPi & LMP2 for the following season in 2019.

 Prototype Challenge (PC)

 A Oreca FLM09 Prototype Challenge at Mobil 1 Twelve Hours of Sebring.

 This was a one-make spec class in which all cars that drivers and teams used were Oreca FLM09 LMPC's powered by 6.2L Chevrolet V8 engines which made 430 hp each.
 This class would be used from the 2014 season until the end of the 2017 season.

 Le Mans Prototype 3 (LMP3)

 A Ligier JS P320 LMP3 at Sahlen's Six Hours of the Glen.

 Introduced in the 2021 season, having been in the IMSA Prototype Challenge category as one of the feeder series to the IMSA WeatherTech SportsCar Championship, this class of prototypes features cars built according to ACO's 2020 LMP3 Generation II ruleset specifications from manufacturers such as Ligier, ADESS, Ginetta & Duqueine Engineering.
 The class was removed after the 2023 season due to the growth in grid sizes.
+LMP3s now race as part of the IMSA VP Racing SportsCar Challenge, a support series for the main IMSA championship.